Start Simple Admit

 • Fill prescriptions from your surgeon.

 • Confirm your ride home from the surgery center.
 You must have a responsible adult to take you home and care for you for 24 hours after your surgery.
-We do not permit patients to go home via public transportation (bus, Uber, Lyft, etc).
+We do not permitpatients to go home alone via public transportation (bus, Uber, Lyft, etc.).
 If you do not have a ride and caretaker, your surgery will be canceled.

 The Day of Surgery